Categories

 As soon as I woke up in the morning, I wrote a letter to him and included a check for as much money as I thought I had in my bank in South Africa.

-Months later I received a letter from him that basically said:
+Months later I received a letter from him that said:

-“The day before receiving your letter we totally ran out of money.
-In the morning, we fed our children and then knelt and prayed this prayer:
+“The day before receiving your letter we totally ran out of food and money.
+In the morning, we fed our children and then knelt down and prayed:

-That year, I worked with my parents, trying to make their workload lighter, but I grew restless and longed to serve God by reaching others to become Jesus’ followers just as I did.
+That year, I worked with my parents, trying to make their workload lighter, but I grew restless since I also longed to serve God, helping others to become Jesus’ disciples, just like the “Criticos” wanted to do!

 I wanted to become a missionary!